framarbon/udacity-tennis/Report.md

 ### 3. The RL agent

-The agent can be found in the file ddpg_agent.py, which implements a standard DDPG with some adjustments that can be seen in the hyperparameters setup.

-Something important to mention is that during the first episodes we perform random actions instead of following the actor.
-The reason of this is to pretrain the model with highly explorative data in order to ensure a good training.
+The agent implements a standard Deep Deterministic Policy Gradiant [(DDPG)](https://arxiv.org/abs/1509.02971) which is an extension of the widely known DQN algorithm to work with continuous spaces by implementing an actor critic architecture.
+The details of the implementation can be found in the file ddpg_agent.py.

+The agent consist of 2 actors and 2 critics, corresponding to the local and target models in the DDPG algorithm.
+All of these have a similar structure of 3 fully connected layers with ReLu activations.
+There are some details. like dropout or batch normalization that has been optionally added to the model as it can be seen in model.py.

+Another important aspect is that the number of hidden units of the critic depends on the number of agents, which could be 1 in the case we want to use the same agent for both player, or 2 if we want to have different actors and critics for each player while keeping centralized learning in the critic.

+The basic actor critic agent is implemented in ac_agent.py while the learning algorithm of DDPG is implemented in a derived class in ddpg_agent.py.
+This approach allows us to easily extend the basic AC agent to other implementations.

 ```python